UCR-Robotics/ee144/docs/lab2.rst

   As part of the ``init_node()`` call, you will pass in the default name of your node.
-  When you run your code, this is the name that your node will appear as online unless it’s overridden by remapping arguments.
+  When you run your code, this is the name that your node will appear as online unless it’s overridden by remapping or other arguments.
   In this case, your node will take on the name ``turtlebot_move``.

   .. code:: python